dummics/vrchat-unityprojectsetup/README.md

 - The script integrates with Unity via the editor path configured in `setup-scripts/config/vrcsetup.json`.
 - Drag & drop inputs often include quotes; paths are normalized automatically.
 - UnityPackage mode lets you override the project name; the wizard remembers the last one.
+- `UnityPackagesFolder` (optional) controls where the installer looks for extra `*.unitypackage` files to auto-import when creating a project from a UnityPackage.
+    - If it's a relative path, it's resolved from the repo workspace root.
+    - When missing/empty, extra-imports are DISABLED.
 - Ensure PowerShell execution policies and system permissions allow the script to invoke Unity and modify project files.

 ### 🔍 Test mode, backups & logs